conan-io/docs/reference/extensions/authorization_plugins.rst

 Auth source plugin
 +++++++++++++++++++
-This one is a Python script that receives an ``url`` as a parameter and outputs a dictionary with the credentials or access token.
+This one is a Python script that receives an ``url`` as a parameter and outputs a dictionary with the credentials or access token and an optional ``headers`` dictionary to add headers to the HTTP server request.
 It can also return ``None`` to indicate that Conan should proceed with its normal login flow.

 This plugin is located at the path ``<CONAN_HOME>/extensions/plugins/auth_source.py`` and must be manually created with the name
 ``auth_source.py``, containing a function named ``auth_source_plugin(url, **kwargs)``.